 Sophistication of Banking Systems

-- There are more than 340 banks and credit institutions operating in France, including more than 100 foreign banks.
+- There are more than 350 banks and credit institutions operating in France, including more than 20 banks with headquarters outside of the EU.
 All of the large international commercial banks have either a branch or a representative office in France.

 - France’s foreign-exchange market has an average daily turnover of USD167.12 billion, accounting for 2% of global turnover (Bank for International Settlements Triennial Central Bank Survey 2019).

 - France has a well-developed debt market with both government and corporate bonds widely available.
 The market is dominated by public-sector issuers.
-Outstanding debt securities stood at USD4,547 billion at the end of 2018.
+Outstanding debt securities stood at USD4,655 billion at the end of the first quarter of 2020.

 - The banking industry is regulated by the Autorité de Contrôle Prudentiel et de Résolution (ACPR), which is attached to the central bank, Banque de France.
 As a eurozone country, France is also covered by the Single Supervisory Mechanism.